mohmiim/MLIntroduction/session-7/README.md

 return model
 ~~~~

-if you run this code you should get the following output
+If you run this code you should get the following output

 ~~~~{.python}
 Creating GAN